About Our CSA Program

 How do payments work?

 You decide whether to pay up front and save 3%, or divide the total up into four manageable installments.
 One payment is due when you sign up, one at the first pick-up in mid-June.
-The final two payments are due the weeks of August 14 and September 11.
+The final two payments are due in mid-July and mid-August.

 How many weeks total are in your CSA program?